MansiAmaira/Asset_Management/README.md

-# Asset Management System - Frontend
+# Asset Management System - Full Stack Project

 A modern, enterprise-grade Asset Management System built with React, Redux, TypeScript, and Tailwind CSS.
 This frontend application integrates with a Spring Boot backend to provide comprehensive asset tracking and management capabilities.